microsoftgraph/python-sample-auth/README.md

 You can modify the samples to test specific Microsoft Graph calls you'd like to make by changing the endpoint, and changing the requested permissions to what that endpoint requires.
 For example, to retrieve your email messages instead of user profile data, change the ```/me``` endpoint to ```/me/messages``` and add ```Mail.Read``` to the list of permissions requested in the SCOPES setting of ```config.py```.
 With those changes, the sample will display a JSON document that contains the top ten messages from your mailbox.

 Note that these samples are intended to clarify the minimum steps required for authenticating and making calls to Microsoft Graph.
 They don't include error handling and other common practices for production deployment.

+## Python auth options

+The following is a summary of the authentication options that the code samples in this repo demonstrate.

+### Microsoft ADAL (sample_adal.py)

+The [sample_adal.py](https://github.com/microsoftgraph/python-sample-auth/blob/master/sample_adal.py) sample shows how to use the [Microsoft Azure Active Directory Authentication Library (ADAL) for Python](https://github.com/AzureAD/azure-activedirectory-library-for-python) for authentication to Microsoft Graph.
+ADAL supports a variety of token acquisition methods and can be used for other Azure AD authentication scenarios in addition to working with Microsoft Graph.
+ADAL does not provide support for [Microsoft Accounts](https://account.microsoft.com/account/Account) or [incremental consent](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-compare#incremental-and-dynamic-consent).
+If you need those capabilities, one of the other options might be a better fit.

+In addition to [sample_adal.py](https://github.com/microsoftgraph/python-sample-auth/blob/master/sample_adal.py), which uses the Flask web framework, a [sample_adal_bottle.py](https://github.com/microsoftgraph/python-sample-auth/blob/master/sample_adal_bottle.py) version is provided, which uses the Bottle web framework.

+### Flask-OAuthlib (sample_flask.py)

+If you're building a [Flask](http://flask.pocoo.org/)-based web application, the [Flask-OAuthlib](https://flask-oauthlib.readthedocs.io/en/latest/) provides a simple way to authenticate with Azure AD for Microsoft Graph.
+The [sample_flask.py](https://github.com/microsoftgraph/python-sample-auth/blob/master/sample_flask.py) sample shows how to use Flask-OAuthlib to authenticate to Microsoft Graph.

+### Request-OAuthlib (sample_requests.py)

+If you're using [Requests](http://docs.python-requests.org/en/master/), the most popular HTTP library for Python developers, [Requests-OAuthlib](https://github.com/requests/requests-oauthlib) is a good option for Microsoft Graph authentication.
+The [sample_requests.py](https://github.com/microsoftgraph/python-sample-auth/blob/master/sample_requests.py) sample shows how to use Requests-OAuthlib to authenticate to Microsoft Graph from a Bottle web app.

+### graphrest module (sample_graphrest.py)

+If you're interested in developing your own authentication module, or are curious about the details of implementing OAuth 2.0 authentication for a web application, the [sample_graphrest.py](https://github.com/microsoftgraph/python-sample-auth/blob/master/sample_graphrest.py) sample provides an example of authenticating with [graphrest](https://github.com/microsoftgraph/python-sample-auth/blob/master/graphrest.py), a custom auth library written in Python.
+Note that this sample uses the [Bottle](https://bottlepy.org/docs/dev/) web framework, although it is relatively easy to port it to Flask or any other web framework that supports redirects and provides access to request query parameters.

 ## Using the samples